JackyChris12/digital-shield-pro/README.md

 👥 Team
 Aegis Shield was developed by a dedicated team focused on creating meaningful digital safety solutions.
 Our team brings together expertise in full-stack development, UX design, security, and AI implementation.

-Jackline Kibiwott - Backend apis and Data
+Jackline Kibiwott - Backend APIs and Data Analytics

-Brian Kioko - Backend and AI
+Brian Kioko - Backend Engineering and AI Integration

-Silvia Njeri - Frontend and ux design
+Silvia Njeri - Frontend Development and UX Design

+Maureen Muriithi - Full Stack Architecture & Team Lead

+Miriam Wanjohi - Frontend Development & UI Design

 📞 Support & Contact
 For technical support, feature requests, or security concerns:

-GitHub Issues: Create an issue
+GitHub Issues: Create an issue in our repository

-Documentation: Project docs
+Documentation: Project docs and API references

 Security Reports: security@aegisshield.com

+Hackathon Submission: PowerHack Devpost entry

 🙏 Acknowledgments
 We extend our gratitude to:

+The PowerHack Hackathon organizers for this important challenge

 The open-source community for invaluable tools and libraries